splunk/public-o11y-docs/gdi/integrations/cloud-aws.rst

 #.
 CloudWatch Logs only
 #.
 EC2 tags & properties only
 #.
 Logs collected by the CloudWatch agent stored in CloudWatch Logs
+#.
+Metadata in this context refers to AWS tags and properties